-While it is not mandatory, desexing sterilises a dog or cat so they can't have puppies or kittens.
+While not mandatory, desexing sterilises a dog or cat so they can't have puppies or kittens.
 Desexing can also reduce roaming behaviour or territorial aggression.
-It is also important to remember kittens as young as four months of age are able to breed.
+It’s important to remember kittens as young as 4 months of age are able to breed.

 Only a qualified vet can carry out the desexing operation.

-For more information on desexing please visit Victorian Government's website for desexing cats and dogs.
+For more information on desexing, visit the Victorian Government's website for desexing cats and dogs.